 The main objectives of the course will be to:

 - Enable students to develop their skills and confidence in a variety of media

 - Encourage students develop their own ideas and to work from their own personal initiative

 - Support students to build up a portfolio of work should they wish to apply to an Art College or a specialised Art Course

-This year, lockdown meant that the exhibitions could be viewed online for the first time.
+In 2020, lockdown meant that the exhibitions could be viewed online for the first time.
 You can see examples of A Level, Block 5 and Isolation artwork in the online exhibitions.

 Examining Board: OCR